Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-5. Select Compile from the Debug Menu to Compile the VBA Code to ensure that everything is ok with the Code.
+5. Select Compile from the Debug Menu, and compile the VBA Code to ensure it is error-free.
 Save the Form with the Code.

 6. Open the Form in Normal View.

-7. Enter a Value 10 or less in the Quantity TextBox and press Enter Key.
+7. Enter a Value of 10 or less in the Quantity TextBox and press the Enter Key.
 It will display a message displaying the entered value from the Quantity TextBox.

-8. Enter some numerical value in the Unit Price TextBox and press Enter Key.
-It should display the entered value in MsgBox.
+8. Enter some numerical value in the Unit Price TextBox and press the Enter Key.
+It should display the entered value in a MsgBox.

-Try entering a value larger than 10 in Quantity TextBox and see what happens.
+Try entering a value larger than 10 in the Quantity TextBox and see what happens.

 Demo Database Download.